SPCA Serving Erie County Adoption FAQs

 Adoption counselors and volunteers are available to assist you in learning more about the animals awaiting adoption and which species/breed might fit best into your lifestyle.
 You’ll want to do your homework first, though, before visiting.
 Take an honest look at your lifestyle, the ages and temperaments of people living in your home, the number of hours an animal would be alone, decide who would be the pet’s primary caregiver…then take some time to research what species (and then within that species, what breed) would make the best pet in your home.
 The SPCA Serving Erie County also utilizes the MEET YOUR MATCH adoption program to help make masterful matches between people and pets!

+Can I put a dog on hold?
 I see a dog I think I like, but haven't decided on whether or not I'd like to adopt.
-Can I put that pet on hold?

 Who can I call for more information on SPCA adoptions?